h2oai/nitro/help/docs/reference/index.md

 This sections contains reference level documentation on advanced topics related to Nitro.

+- [Localization](localization.md) - Learn how to translate and adapt your Nitro app to different locales.
 - [Web Assembly](wasm.md) - Learn how to package your Nitro app for web browsers.
 Useful if you want others to use your app without hosting it on a server or cloud.
 - [Nitrogen](nitrogen.md) - Learn about the mini-language used by `nitro run` to set up and launch apps.
 Useful if you